pharo-contributions/the-note-taker/README.md

 # Usage

-If you install the application from an executable, the UI will be already displayed.
+- If you install the application from an executable, the UI will be already displayed.

-If you install the application through the Metacello manager:
+- If you install the application through the Metacello manager

-You can open the application through the UI: Library -> The Note Taker You can open the application with the following expression:
+	- You can open the application through the UI: **Library** -> **The Note Taker**
+	- Or you can open the application with the following expression:

 ```smalltalk
 NTSpApplication new start.